TOTAL SULPHUR DIOXIDE EMISSIONS AND EMISSIONS FROM ENERGY PROCESSES

 Comments

-Sulphur dioxide emissions originate primarily from energy processes.
-In 2022, these processes accounted for 92.1% of total national sulphur dioxide emissions.
-The reduction in the sulphur content of fuels used in energy processes and the adoption of more effective emission abatement systems is reflected in the declining relative contribution of these processes to total SO₂ emissions, from 98.6% in 1997 to 92.1% in 2022 (Table 1 and Figure 1).
-It should be noted that, in order to ensure consistency and comparability of the inventory, the annual update of emissions involves a revision of the entire historical time series based on the available information and the latest methodological developments.
+Sulfur dioxide (SO₂) emissions originate predominantly from energy-related processes.
+In 2023, these processes accounted for 92.1% of total national SO₂ emissions.
+The decrease in the sulfur content of fuels used in energy production, along with the implementation of more effective emission abatement systems, is reflected in the declining relative contribution of energy-related processes to total SO₂ emissions—from 98.6% in 1997 to 92.1% in 2023 (Table 1 and Figure 1).

 Data